Six weeks to save the planet! – BRC research placement

 Through the placement scheme I have been released from my “day job” for one day per week to explore the world of research.
 Instead of my usual clinics I have been free to use this time to investigate research in my area of work (and sometimes outside it).
 I have visited University, private and NHS-based clinics and research services.
 I have also been given free access to The University of Manchester CARD courses (Centre for Academic and Researcher Development).
 I have had chance to dedicate other parts of my secondment to a detailed literature search of rehabilitation in myositis and am hoping to have written something of a review by the end of my 30 days – either for my own experience or if I’m really on it for publication.
 From the people I have met on this secondment I’m delighted to have been asked to use this review to feed into national and international guidance.

 It may be too early to judge this but having had this insight into research and having met a whole host of interesting people and seeing fascinating research applications I do feel this may be somewhere for my career to go.
 There have been discussions with various experts about next steps and it’s been great to get different opinions, to hear other people’s passions and to develop my own!

 So, where do I sign up?

 For me I was encouraged to consider this secondment by one of the Consultants in our team.
 It was very useful to have Dr Chinoy, Senior Lecturer in Rheumatology and Honorary Clinical Consultant, supporting my application.
 Convincing my physiotherapy manager was also made very easy, what with the back funding and the ability to work this as a 6 weeks 5-days-a-week block or one day per week over a longer period.
 Will this secondment change my career – maybe?
 Will it change the way I work, the way I treat my patients and the way I interact with my team – Yes!
 Would I recommend the placement scheme?
 Yes.
-Sign up, step up and see where you could go with “six weeks to save the planet!”Round 2 of the BRC Short Placement programme is now open for applications
+Sign up, step up and see where you could go with “six weeks to save the planet!”The next round of the BRC Short Placement programme is now open for applications